tiepdotme/marabesi.com/_posts/2018-01-29-30-days-of-vim-1-week-after.md

 The good part is that I can divide my terminal in as many part as I want and create new windows inside the existing one.

+Finally the [recording](http://vim.wikia.com/wiki/Recording_keys_for_repeated_jobs) feature is amazing.
+It allows you to record a sequence of commands to repeat it later.

 ## Conclusion

 For now the biggest change is the workspace shift.
 Which on VScode I was used to just drag as many folders